 Differential interferometric synthetic aperture radar (InSAR) is used to measure displacements on Earth’s surface to a precision of a few centimeters or less.
 InSAR data are largely used to study deformation caused by earthquakes, volcanic eruptions, glacier movements, landslides, and subsidence.
 They may also be used to examine the distribution of water vapor in the atmosphere, among other applications.
 For examples of InSAR applications, click on slide show at right.

-GRFN (Getting Ready for NISAR) BETA products are prototype Level 2 interferometric products created by the Science Data System under development for the NISAR mission.
+Sentinel-1 Inteferogram (BETA) products are prototype Level 2 interferometric products produced as part of the Getting Ready for NISAR (GRFN) project using the ARIA Science Data System under development for the NISAR mission.
 The creation, discovery, and distribution of these products is to inform the NISAR mission team of possible cloud-based processing and data-management solutions.
 As such, these prototype products are not part of the ASF long-term archive, and may become unavailable at any time as new SAR interferometric processing and delivery methods are explored.

 Legacy InSAR Services